gazebosim/docs/citadel/install.md

 #### Unable to find `urdf_model.h` error

-After installing all the dependencies and starting the build process, you may encounter an error looks like this:
+After installing all the dependencies and starting the build process, you may encounter an error that looks like this:

 ```bash
 /Users/user/citadel_ws/src/sdformat/src/parser_urdf.cc:30:10: fatal error: 'urdf_model/model.h' file not found